Loading...

 How to consume Strawberry Greek Yogurt without glucose spikes

-Choose plain Greek yogurt and add fresh strawberries yourself.
-This allows you to control the amount of fruit and added sugars.
+If possible, go for plain Greek yogurt and add fresh strawberries yourself.
+This way, you can control the amount of fruit and sugar content.

 healthspan-mbl